Sentinel Events vs Serious Reportable Events

 This alignment includes two major structural changes 1, 2:

-First, the Joint Commission Sentinel Events list will be built around the 28 updated SREs.
-Second, the Joint Commission will retain three workforce safety sentinel events from its legacy framework:
+- The Joint Commission Sentinel Events list will be built around the 28 updated SREs.

 The Joint Commission has also stated that reporting sentinel events to the Joint Commission remains voluntary after alignment 1, 2.
-That point is important.
-The classification framework may change, but organizations still retain discretion about reporting to the accreditor.
+That point is important: the classification framework may change, but organizations still retain discretion about reporting to the accreditor.
 What does not change is the expectation that hospitals identify serious safety events, perform appropriate investigation, implement corrective actions, and monitor effectiveness 5, 6.

 Why imaging departments are especially affected